Sienci-Labs/Resources/lmmk2/the-basics/lmk2-prepping-to-own.md

 ## Setting Expectations

-You’ve done the research, charted your course, and now you’re ready to set sail on your CNC journey—steady at the helm, creativity as your guiding star.
-You can already picture the incredible projects you’ll bring to life, each one a step toward mastering your craft.
+You’ve done the research, charted your course, purchased your CNC, and now you’re ready to set sail on your CNC journey — steady at the helm, creativity as your guiding star.
+You can already picture the incredible projects you’ll bring to life, each one a step forward, heading toward mastering your craft.
+Just like Christopher Columbus in 1492, let's explore the unknown waters of preparing to be a CNC owner.
+(Can you imagine the boats they would build it they had CNC's back then?)

+These four points of interest have been marked on your treasure map to begin...

 **Before you cast off** -> 💨 Take a deep breath and see which way the wind is blowing.

 Prepare for your journey by checking out the [learning curve](#learning-curve) you are about to embark upon.
 Take a deep breath, learn from any mistakes and keep going!<br>

-**Building the boathouse** -> 🚢 Need a bigger boat?
+**Building the boathouse** -> 🚢  We're gonna need a bigger boat - house.
+Or do we?

 Explore [space requirements](#space-requirements), research the [power requirements](#power-requirements) and analyze the different [costs](#initial-costs) to get your shop setup and ready to roll<br>